shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 *Angular.js* is a framework by Google for making **SPA**s (*Single-Page Application*).
-SPA is a great architecture, where you have a thin back-end server, providing an API to your slim front-end application.
+SPA is a great architecture, where you have a thin back-end server, providing an API to your slim frontend application.
 And the most interesting part here, is that you have all your application' pages in a one place, loaded once.
 And they are switched by a router in a user's web-browser.
 So all the communication with server is stripped to data manipulation requests (*creation, updating and reading data from server*) and first-time request, sending the HTML, CSS and JavaScripts to user's browser.
 And then, all the interactions are performed in a browser.
-At maximum, front-end application can request a partial or some assets (*like images*) from a web-server.
+At maximum, frontend application can request a partial or some assets (*like images*) from a web-server.

 Basically, here's how SPA works: